anhbiphan/CSGO_Win_Probability/README.md

 ### Project Details:
 This project consist of rating and ranking teams.
-Predicting win probabilities for teams.
-Predicting which team will win.
+Predicting which team will win from match.

 #### Goals